 How To Brace For Knee Osteoarthritis

-Both types have shown to decrease pain in patients and allow them to return to some activities.
+We have observed both types decreasing pain in patients and allow them to return to some activities.

-Not everyone wants to go to that level of bracing when it comes to osteoarthritis, and there are other options.
+Of course, not everyone wants to go to that level of bracing when it comes to osteoarthritis.
+Luckily, there are other options.

 By wearing a smaller sleeve brace with hinges, the knee is held in a more stabilized position.
 Many patients find that this helps control their pain levels.

 Another option is wearing a compression sleeve.
 Swelling is a common symptom of knee osteoarthritis.
 By using a compression sleeve you can help decrease that swelling.
 In turn, this can increase joint mobility and help decrease pain.

 The important thing to remember when dealing with knee osteoarthritis is that there are lots of conservative options to help you.
 There is constant research being done to help find new ways to decrease the progression of the disease and increase the comfort of patients dealing with it.

 Being assessed by an osteoarthritis specialist can help you choose which option may work best for you.